-5.1.4 Installing the device drivers
+5.1.5 Installing the device drivers

-Refer to the documentation that came with your graphics card package to install the device drivers
+Refer to the documentation that came with your graphics card package to install the device drivers.

-Ensure that your PCI Express graphics card driver supports the ATI® CrossFireX[TM] technology.
-Download the latest driver from the AMD website (www.amd.com).
+- Ensure that your PCI Express graphics card driver supports the ATI® CrossFireXTM technology.
+Download the latest driver from the AMD website (www.amd.com). - If you are using a Triple CrossFireX system, ensure to install the ATI Catalyst® driver under Windows® VistaTM OS.
+The ATI Triple CrossFireX technology is currently supported by Windows® VistaTM only.

-5.1.5 Enabling the ATI[®] CrossFireX[TM] technology
+5.1.6 Enabling the ATI® CrossFireXTM technology

-After installing your graphics cards and the device drivers, enable the CrossFireXTM feature through the ATI CatalystTM Control Center in Windows environment.
+After installing your graphics cards and the device drivers, enable the CrossFireX[TM] feature through the ATI Catalvst[TM] Control Center in Windows environment.